S51 and S81 buses

 The S51 and S81 constitute bus routes in Staten Island, New York running primarily on Bay Street, Father Capodanno Boulevard, and Midland Avenue, between St. George Ferry Terminal and Grant City.

 The S51 was originally a streetcar route, that was replaced with buses in 1934.
 The S81 was created in 2001 as a limited-stop version of the S51.

 Route description

 The S51 begins at St. George Ferry Terminal Ramp B, and continues along Bay Street until it turns to School Road then Lily Pond Avenue to access Father Capodanno Boulevard.
 It then continues on the boulevard until it turns to Midland Avenue, then uses Hylan Boulevard and Lincoln Avenue to access the terminus, while buses heading northbound use Richmond Road to access Midland Avenue.
 Some AM rush trips and all PM rush trips start/end at South Beach in the peak direction.
 Some buses via Fort Wadsworth use New York Avenue and Battery Road instead of School Road and Lily Pond Avenue, and runs 7 days a week.

-During rush hours, The S81 replicates the S51, but running via Fort Wadsworth.
+During rush hours, the S81 replicates the S51, but runs via Fort Wadsworth.
 It heads to Grant City during PM hours only.
 It also makes all local stops south of Sand Lane and Father Capodanno Boulevard.

+School trippers

+When school is in session, an extra S51 trip to St. George originates at Hylan Boulevard at 2pm.